ralexstokes/ethereum-consensus/README.md

 1.  add a new module under `ethereum_consensus::configs` using an existing network as a template
 2. add the network's `genesis_time` and support for a `Clock` for that network in `ethereum_consensus::clock`
+3. there are convenience methods on `ethereum_consensus::state_transition::Context` for each networkd and these should also be updated for the new network